EnigmaCurry/k3s-wireguard-proxy/README.md

  * Create a wireguard network interface on your local workstation.
  * Maintain your connection (enabled on boot) through [systemd-networkd](https://wiki.archlinux.org/index.php/Systemd-networkd)
+ * Create a simple web service running on your workstation/laptop.
- * Create a Service and IngressRoutes that forwards from your internet domain to your local workstation, running a web server, punching through NAT and firewalls.
+ * Create a Service and IngressRoutes through [Traefik](https://docs.traefik.io/), which forwards from your internet domain to your local workstation, through the VPN, and exposing your local service to the internet.

 ## Clone this repository on your workstation/laptop